 Flooring made from bamboo and cork have both enjoyed some popularity in recent years, mainly because, like traditional hardwood, they are renewable resources.
 But the difference is that they renew much quicker than the typical tree species.

-Bamboo, which is technically a grass rather than a wood, can regrow in five or six years, much faster than trees.
+Bamboo, which is technically a grass rather than a wood, can regrow in five or six years — much faster than trees.
 Cork is actually harvested from the bark of the cork tree.
 The bark grows back in a few years.
-Actually, cork flooring is made from the cork of recycled bottle stoppers.
+Some cork flooring may even be made from the cork of recycled bottle stoppers.

 *Cork flooring: *A certain "give" underfoot separates cork from other wood-like flooring.
 Because it is comfortable to walk on, it is often used in kitchens, although it can be installed anywhere.
 Most cork comes in 12- or 24-inch square tiles that click and lock in place, although panels are also available.